sjbrown/misc_work/deckahedron/mod_combat.md

 into your *Exhaustion pile*.

 This module provides 2 modes.
-You can choose which mode you want depending on what kind of game you want to play: the **Simple Mode** and the **Realism Mode**.
+You can choose which mode you want depending on what kind of game you want to play: the **Heroic Mode** and the **Gritty Mode**.

-## Stamina / Exhaustion - Simple Mode
+## Stamina / Exhaustion - Heroic Mode

-> Simple Mode moves faster and takes less explanation.
+> Heroic Mode moves faster and takes less explanation.
 It can also be "easier"
 > because players might get lucky and lose only their "bad" Deckahedron
 > cards to the *Exhaustion pile*.